 i can’t sleep.

 difference between these two.

-When Rumi speaks of the love between two lovers, he refers not only to the love that people share between each other, but also to the love that humans share with the Being that transcends their own being.
+When Rumi speaks of the love between two lovers, he refers not only to the love that people share with each other but also to the love that humans share with the Being that transcends their own being.
 The lovers are united in a common desire to rise above each other’s self-image and self-worship.